Pradeeparul2/Deploy-django-web-app-on-ubuntu-server/README.md

 1. Ubuntu server on EC2 or awslightsail
 2. connect server using SSH key
 3. Project files in github and ssh key added to git
-4. mySQL server installed and configured.
+4. MySQL server installed and configured.

 1. Logged into ubuntu server using SSH key and update